Anfid/dotfiles/README.md

 TODO.
 Xresources

 ## To do:
+* Store wallpapers on different host.
+Consider google drive or dropbox
 * Set up cava conky to work on all monitors on multimonitor setups
 * make blurme script work on multimonitor setups
 * Create proper script to start everything (conky, polybar, etc...)